yelbachir/multgam_pkg/README.md

 <a name="install"/></a>
 ## 1. Installation
 The Rcpp package `multgam` must be installed from source as follows.
-- Download and extract the repository `multgam`.
+- Download and extract the directory `multgam`, which contains the Rcpp package.
 - In the R file `install.R`, define the character variable `path2multgam`, which must contain the path to the repository `multgam`.
 For example, if you extracted `multgam` in your desktop and are using linux, you could use
 ```R
 path2multgam <- "~/Desktop/multgam"